savob/savobajic.ca/content/projects/extracurricular/titan-2022.md

 ### Camera Feed

 The camera feed was launched by a Python script as it was for TITAN in 2019 since it was the easiest method and worked as we needed it to.
-By running it as a seperate program/process to the overlay it means that should the overlay fail for any reason, the video will continue uninterrupted.
+By running it as a separate program/process to the overlay it means that should the overlay fail for any reason, the video will continue uninterrupted.

 In about a dozen lines the camera feed was up on screen and the video recorded to a file.
 This code would put the video feed over the entire screen as a "preview", and start recording it to a fill if desired.
 The settings we could manage were a stable 720p HD video, at 60 frames per second.